uesu/mastercomfig-install-guide/README.md

 * Go to the TF2 properties again, `copy and paste` into the launch option: `(subject to change)`

-`-novid -nojoy -nosteamcontroller -nohltv -particles 1 -console -nostartupsound -dxlevel 81 -w 1366 -h 768 -freq 144`
+`-novid -nojoy -nosteamcontroller -nohltv -particles 1 -console -nostartupsound -dxlevel 81 -freq 144`

 * Select which dxlevel best performs for you: